yiyuma/technical-tutorials/Spring/Annotations.md

 - **@ManyToMany**:

-- @Transactional: begin and end a transaction for the JPA code
-- @Repository:
 ### Spring web annotations
 - @RequestMapping("/api") is class level annotation.<br>
 @GetMapping("/students/{id}") is method level annotation. {id} here is path variable.